OFFICIAL STAR TREK LAS VEGAS CONVENTION 2008

 Each year in Las Vegas we present a series of seminars and discussions in a separate theatre that covers science and technology.
 We hope you'll take some time to visit!

-In this presentation, lecturer Ronald Held will briefly cover the physical concepts behind multiple universes and the Multiverse.
+SUNDAY: For this presentation, lecturer Ronald Held will briefly cover three theoretical method for faster than light travel including wormholes.
 Mr. Held holds a Ph.D. in Astrophysics from Rensselaer Polytechnic Institute.
 As a private researcher influenced by Star Trek, one of his interests is in faster than light travel.

 Close Window